 The innovations here are just a quick survey.
 There are countless other applications and use-cases for big data in manufacturing.

-One thing, however, units all of them.
+One thing, however, unites all of them.
 You need data to realize them.
 The sooner you get started collecting data about your manufacturing operations systems, the sooner you’ll be able to apply the latest innovations in data science.